Metacor/Minecraft-Speedrun-Guide/readme.md

 * *the Keybind depends on if your Inventory is currently Opened or Closed*
 	* *Inventory Opened: Shift + Click (transfer item)*
 	* *Inventory Closed: Right Click (selected item)*
-* *if the Equipment Slot is currently occupies, open your Inventory and either:*
+* *if the Equipment Slot is currently occupied, open your Inventory and either:*
 	* *unequip the currently Equiped Item → Equip Item*
 	* *Drag your new Item onto the relevant Equipment Slot*